I love a good home-cooked meal. My mom’s Cajun seafood pasta. My homemade black bean burgers. UGH! My mouth is watering.

 If you like the convenience of Freshly but would prefer higher quality ingredients, Sunbasket may be a better fit.
 They offer fresh and organic premade meals you can heat up in minutes, as well as meal-kits you can cook yourself.

-If cost is your primary concern, EveryPlate can’t be beat, providing tasty dishes at $4.99 per serving.
+If cost is your primary concern, EveryPlate can’t be beaten, providing tasty dishes at $4.99 per serving.

 No matter your preference, there’s likely a meal delivery service to suit your appetite.